a top-10 low residency MFA program

 - An intellectually stimulating and emotionally supportive educational experience

 - Unparalleled flexibility and individually tailored graduate study

 - A diverse and close-knit community of faculty and students

 Our low residency MFA program

 - Ideally suited to the writing life: study with a great community of writers and write in your own home

 - Ten-day residencies feature intensive, supportive workshops, lectures, and panel discussions with award-winning faculty

 - One-on-one correspondence with faculty mentor, post residency

-At Spalding, we help students develop high-quality literary fiction, work distinguished by complex characterization, psychological depth, stylistic richness, thematic resonance, a distinctive sense of time and place, and an original approach to form and structure.
+Spalding’s low residency MFA in Writing Program helps students develop high-quality literary fiction, work distinguished by complex characterization, psychological depth, stylistic richness, thematic resonance, a distinctive sense of time and place, and an original approach to form and structure.
 As part of their training, students are exposed to and encouraged to work with many different forms of fiction-sudden fiction, short story, novella, short story cycle, and the novel.
 For more information about fiction, click here

 Poetry writing combines the interests of the poetry faculty (some of whom write formal poetry and some of whom write in open forms) and the interests of the students.
 Ultimately, students are exposed to a range of contemporary poetry writing today: from new formalism to free, open forms to language poetry or experimental poetry, though not necessarily in any systematic order.
 Mentors follow the lead of the students and work with their poems as objectively as possible both in workshop and during the semester not encouraging poets to “write like me” but to be the best they can in their chosen styles.
 For more information about poetry, click here